cyrusdiego/cyrusdiego/README.md

 # Hi, I'm Cyrus :)
-(he / him)</br>
+(he/him)</br>

+## About Me
-I'm a 4th year software engineering student at the University of Alberta.
-I'm currently looking for internship oppurtunities for Summer and Fall 2021. </br>
+I'm a 4th year software engineering student at the University of Alberta. </br> When I'm not in front of a computer, I'm usually either cooking, hiking, or listening to music.I'm currently looking for internship oppurtunities for Summer and Fall 2021. </br>

-I'm currently working on and learning more about full-stack web development, iOS app development, and more.
-Stay tuned as I continue to build projects (check out my project portfolio [website](cyrusdiego.com)) </br>
+## Currently...
+- Polishing up my spotify track visualizer [here](spotify-visualizer-14c21.web.app)
+- Polishing my personal project portfolio [website](cyrusdiego.com)
+- Learning SwiftUI, back-end web development, and more :)

+## Contact
-You can reach me at: cdiego@ualberta.ca
+You can reach me at: cdiego@ualberta.ca or connect with me on [LinkedIn](https://www.linkedin.com/in/cyrus-diego/)